 Ontario Provides List

-A range of candidates in the Express Entry pool who have work experience in one of many Information and Communications Technology (ICT) occupations were prioritized by the province of Ontario under a new initiative that began on June 26.
+A range of candidates in the Express Entry pool who have work experience in one of many Information and Communications Technology (ICT) occupations were prioritized by the province of Ontario.
+This was done under a new initiative that began on June 26.
 Now, Ontario has clarified which candidates have been targeted for selection by the province.

-Under this initiative, Ontario searched the Express Entry pool specifically for ICT workers under the Express Entry-aligned Human Capital Priorities (HCP) stream, part of the Ontario Immigrant Nominee Program (OINP).
+Under this initiative, Ontario searched the Express Entry pool specifically for ICT workers.
+This was done under the Express Entry-aligned Human Capital Priorities (HCP) stream.
+The HCP is also a part of the Ontario Immigrant Nominee Program (OINP).

-Candidates with work experience in any of the following ICT occupations were eligible to receive a Notification of Interest (NOI, effectively an invitation to apply for a provincial nomination), even if they scored less than 400 points under the Comprehensive Ranking System (CRS).
+Candidates with work experience in any of the following ICT occupations qualify to get a Notification of Interest.
+An NOI is like an invitation to apply for a provincial nomination.
+However, this applies even if they have less than 400 points as per the Comprehensive Ranking System (CRS).
 Normally, Ontario only invites candidates with 400 or more CRS points.

-Under the HCP stream, only eligible candidates who are in the Express Entry pool may be issued a NOI.
-A provincial nomination issued under this stream results in a candidate receiving 600 additional CRS points and an Invitation to Apply (ITA) for permanent residence in a subsequent draw from the Express Entry pool.
+Under the HCP stream, only eligible candidates who are in the Express Entry pool may get a NOI.
+A provincial nomination issued under this stream results in a candidate receiving 600 additional CRS points.
+Also, it will get an Invitation to Apply (ITA) for permanent residence in a separate draw from the Express Entry pool.

-Candidates eligible for the HCP stream, but who do not have ICT work experience, remain eligible for selection if they have 400 CRS points and satisfy other criteria.
+Candidates eligible for the HCP stream, but who do not have ICT work experience, remain eligible for selection.
+Only if they have 400 CRS points and satisfy other terms.

 When the initial announcement of this initiative was made last week, no list of specific occupations list was provided.
 However, on July 4, Ontario published the list above.